RuanHenry256/puk360-backend/docs/authentication.md

 # Authentication Overview

-This document describes the authentication features added to the backend: user registration, login, password hashing, and diagnostics.
+This doc focuses on backend authentication: endpoints, JWT issuance and middleware, password hashing/seed compatibility, and diagnostics.

+For a front-to-back walkthrough (UI + API), see `puk360-backend/docs/LOGIN.md`.

 ---